- We advise you to exercise normal safety precautions in Uruguay.

-The rainy season extends from December to March.
-Flooding can affect travel, particularly the accessibility and/or reliability of public transport.
+The rainy season is from December to March.
+Flooding can affect travel, particularly the accessibility and reliability of public transport.
 Keep informed of regional weather forecasts and plan your travel accordingly

 Information on natural disasters can be obtained from the Humanitarian Early Warning Service.
 If a natural disaster occurs, follow the advice of local authorities.